rfjakob/gocryptfs-website/docs/comparison.md

 Filesystem Features
 -------------------

-Note: To keep the work of maintaining this table under control, I have only tested gocryptfs, encfs and ecryptfs.
+Note: To keep the work of maintaining this table under control, I have only tested selected projects with respect to filesystem features.
 Please file a pull request if you can test the other projects!

 The backing filesystem is assumed to be ext4.